mcruzdev/kafkamoon/README.md

 ## Explanation

 If you're interested in learning about the design decisions and other details of the project, visit the [explanation section](explanation/?id=explanation).

+## Continuous Integration

+The Continuous Integration (CI) pipeline contains all necessary configuration to maintain the standardization on the project through spotless maven plugin.

+[!NOTE] If yo